vpontual/combatlogevent/README.md

-# Range Counter WoW Addon
+# Combat Log Event Counter WoW Addon

 ## Description

-Range Counter is a lightweight World of Warcraft addon that tracks various game messages and events.
+Combat Log Event Counter (CLE) is a lightweight World of Warcraft addon that tracks various game messages and events.
 Initially created to count "out of range" messages during gameplay, it has been designed to be easily expandable for tracking additional message types and combat log events.

 Currently tracks:

 - Out of range messages
 - Line of sight issues
 - Distance-related errors
-- Spell interrupts (as an example combat log event)
+- Spell interrupts (including Counterspell)

 ## Features